An Ode to Squared Paper - why squared paper is so useful for knitwear design

 Share this post or save it for later:

 I posted about my love of squared paper on Instagram a couple of years ago, but I’ve decided it’s worth sharing to the blog.
-It fits in nicely with my current pilot course on Design Development, and I made sure that everyone who signed up got a pad of squared paper!
+I made sure that everyone who signed up for the last round of my knitwear design course got a pad of squared paper!
 It’s one of the most important tools for knitwear design development.

 (The original caption text is below in case the embedded post doesn’t work for you.)